-Sample periods selected for location analysis were chosen with a two-step process.
-First, the season was divided into early (13-17 April), gap (18-21 April), core (21 April - 15 May), and late (16 May - 1 June) periods, based on major changes in visual sighting rates apparent in the visual field data.
+Two sets of sample periods were chosen for location analysis.
+For the first set, the season was divided into early (13-17 April), gap (18-21 April), core (21 April-15 May), and late (16 May-1 June) time blocks based on major changes in visual sighting rates apparent in the visual field data logs.
 The gap period corresponds to about three days when no visual watch was possible due to storm conditions.
-A total of 230 hours of acoustic sample periods was selected, with 25, 15, 135 and 55 hours allocated to the early, gap, core and late periods.
+A total of 230 hours of acoustic sample periods was selected within the early, gap, core and late time blocks, with 25, 15, 135 and 55 hours allocated to the early, gap, core and late blocks, respectively.
+Acoustic sample periods were chosen semi-systematically: taking samples when there was simultaneous visual effort was the highest priority, followed by sampling when the observed whale passage rate was high, and finally ensuring at least some acoustic data had been collected during each time block.
 Aside from the gap period, all acoustic sampling periods were wholly contained within (potentially longer) periods with visual effort.

-The second phase of sampling was designed after preliminary analysis of the visual and acoustic data from the first set of sample periods.
-In the analysis of Givens et al. (2013, SC/65a/BRG01), availability (the proportion of whales swimming within visual detection range) is estimated from the acoustic data as a smooth function of time.
-By looking at the preliminary estimated curve, it was possible to identify times when the standard error of the availability estimate was comparatively large.
-If, at this time, the estimated number of whales passing the perch was also high, then these two factors together could produce an undesirably large contribution of variance to the overall abundance estimate.
-To reduce this effect, an additional 98 acoustic sampling hours were selected in such periods, both within and outside intervals of visual effort.
-Finally two additional hours were sampled during visual watch on the first day (13 April) and one additional hour on the last day (1 June) of the analysed season.
-These enabled estimation of the availability curve over the entire season so that no extrapolation was needed.
+The second set of sampling periods was chosen after completing location analysis of the first set of sampling periods and after preliminary analysis of the combined visual and acoustic data from those sample periods.
+In the analysis of Givens et al. (2016), availability (the proportion of whales swimming within 4km of the perch: visual detection range) is estimated from the acoustic data as a smooth function of time.
+By looking at the preliminary estimated curve, it was possible to identify periods of time when the standard error of the availability estimate was comparatively large.
+If during this time period, the estimated number of whales passing the perch was also high, then these two factors together could produce an undesirably large contribution of variance to the overall abundance estimate.
+To reduce this effect, an additional 98 acoustic sampling hours (essentially the maximum the project could fund) were selected in such periods, both within and outside intervals of visual effort.
+Finally, two additional hours were sampled during visual watch on the first day (13 April) and one additional hour on the last day (1 June) of the analysed season.
+These were added for purely computational reasons since they enabled estimation of the availability curve over the entire season so that no extrapolation was needed.
 In sum, 331 hours of acoustic data were sampled.
-This means that acoustic location analysis was performed for about 28% of the total time acoustically monitored during the analysed visual census period as defined by Givens et al. (2013, SC/65a/BRG01).
+This means that acoustic location analysis was performed for about 28% of the total time acoustically monitored during the analysed visual census period as defined by Givens et al. (2016).
 A complete list of sample periods is provided in Appendix 1.